Calgary Catholic Immigration Society New Canadian Artist Award

 Nomination packages must include the following:

-• Example(s) demonstrating the work of the nominee as it pertains to this award (maximum five individual examples).
-Please note the example(s) must be submitted in the following file formats, and each file can be a maximum of 3MB: PDF, DOC, DOCX.
+- Example(s) demonstrating the work of the nominee as it pertains to this award (maximum five individual examples).
+Please note the example(s) must be submitted in PDF format, and each file can be a maximum of 3MB.

-• One (1) summary of the nominee’s cultural background and artistic life, with an emphasis on their artistic achievement in their country of origin.
+- One (1) summary of the nominee’s cultural background and artistic life, with an emphasis on their artistic achievement in their country of origin and the challenges faced in Canada.

 The awards jury will be composed of artistic peers and community members based in Calgary.
 Jury members are not disclosed in advance of the official announcement of recipients by Calgary Arts Development.